rdfostrich/article-swj2020-cobra/content/solution.md

-[Experiments on the unidirectional forward aggregated delta chain approach from OSTRICH](cite:cites ostrich) have shown that this approach leads to ingestion times that increase linearly with chain length.
+[Experiments on the unidirectional forward aggregated delta chain approach from OSTRICH](cite:cites ostrich) have shown that this approach leads to ingestion times that increase linearly with chain length, assuming (non-aggregated) deltas as inputs.
 This is an expected consequence of the aggregated delta approach, as they grow in size for each new version.
 The goal of this work is to investigate how these problems can be solved, without losing the advantages of aggregated deltas with respect to query execution times.
 We would not achieve any lower ingestion times by reversing our delta chain, as the additions and deletions would just be swapped, but would not be smaller.
-Instead, we aim to reduce overall storage by reducing the number of required snapshots.
+Instead, we aim to reduce ingestion time by lowering storage through the reduction of the number of required snapshots.
-<span class="comment" data-author="RV">Slightly confusing: do you aim to reduce ingestion time, or (as in the last sentence) <q>overall storage [size?]</q>?</span>

-One straightforward way of reducing ingestion time would be to create a new snapshot and delta chain once the ingestion time or size becomes too large.
+One straightforward way of reducing ingestion time would be to create a new snapshot and delta chain once the ingestion time or size has crossed a certain threshold.
-<span class="comment" data-author="RV">Does it though?
-Because the you'd have to write the whole snapshot, which also takes times?</span>
+One example of such a threshold could be that a new snapshot is created once the ingestion time of a delta became larger than the time for ingesting a snapshot.
 For instance, we can lower the total ingestion time to half the original time by splitting one delta chain into two delta chains, or even to one third by splitting it up into three delta chains.
-<span class="comment" data-author="RV">At this point, I wonder whether we need to split off the delta calculation time from number from disk writing time?
-This is also where I note that we have not defined ingestion time (and the other parameters).
-What is the input to the addition process?
-I presume an entire dataset, so not a diff?</span>
 In the extreme, each version would be form its own snapshot, which would lead to the independent copies storage strategy, at the cost of increased storage size.
-As such, there is a trade-off between ingestion time and storage size,
-<span class="comment" data-author="RV">As commented above, I think that would also take a lot of time to write though!</span>
-and new delta chains should only be started once ingestion times become much higher than desired.
+As such, there is a trade-off between ingestion time and storage size, and new delta chains should only be started once ingestion times become higher than desired.

-Since the creation of a snapshot can be costly,
+Since the creation of a snapshot can be costly in terms of storage size, it should be avoided until absolutely necessary.
-<span class="comment" data-author="RV">Ah, see, exactly my point!
-But reviewers can make the same point then.
-It's not a straightforward trade-off, it seems.
-More like an optimum of the right number of snapshots and deltas.</span>
-it should be avoided until absolutely necessary.
 As explained in the previous paragraph, splitting up a delta chain into two separate delta chains